Research and Clinical Trials

 FDA Approved Clinical Trial for Knee Osteoarthritis Study

-Update: This study is now closed and outcome data has now been published.
+NOW CLOSED.
+Outcome data has been published.
 We are pleased to announce that New Jersey Regenerative Institute has been selected for participation in a first of its kind investigational cell clinical trial for knee osteoarthritis.

 - Personalized Stem Cells, Inc. Announces First Patients Treated in FDA Approved Clinical Trial for Treatment of Osteoarthritis